VectorDBCloud/ETL-Guide/README.md

 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

-Copyright (c) 2024 VectorDBCloud
+Copyright (c) 2024 Vector Database Cloud

 You are free to:
 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material for any purpose, even commercially

 Under the following terms:
-- Attribution — You must give appropriate credit to VectorDBCloud, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests VectorDBCloud endorses you or your use.
+- Attribution — You must give appropriate credit to Vector Database Cloud, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests Vector Database Cloud endorses you or your use.

-Additionally, we require that any use of this guide includes visible attribution to VectorDBCloud.
-This attribution should be in the form of "Guide created by VectorDBCloud" or "Based on ETL integration guide by VectorDBCloud", along with a link to https://vectordbcloud.com, in any public-facing applications, documentation, or redistributions of this guide.
+Additionally, we require that any use of this guide includes visible attribution to Vector Database Cloud.
+This attribution should be in the form of "Guide created by Vector Database Cloud" or "Based on ETL integration guide by Vector Database Cloud", along with a link to https://vectordbcloud.com, in any public-facing applications, documentation, or redistributions of this guide.

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.